F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

         list security log profile AFM-LOCAL

     The output should look like the image below.
-Click the image to enlarge

     .. image:: ./images/loggingprofile.png